Rugby league: Todd Payten turns down fulltime head coaching role with Warriors

 "That was at the forefront of our mind.
 Obviously with the Covid thing, for her to travel back and forth is very, very difficult.

 "That was a big part of it.
+There were some other issues I don't want to make public.
 That's my decision and I've made it.

 "It was tough for everyone.
 The club was shocked and disappointed.
 Moving forward, my focus is on getting the side prepared from week to week."